 Your garage can be the perfect woodworking space if you allow it.
 Do what you need to make the space work, and don’t stop until you are happy.
 It may take you a little time, but you will be very happy.
 Small things make a big difference.

-If you have any questions on 16 Great Tips for Setting up a Workshop in the Garage, please leave a comment and I will be glad to answer them.
+If you have any questions on 16 Great Tips for Setting up a Workshop in the Garage, please Post a Question in the Q&A Forum and I’ll be glad to help.
+Happy building.